Table of Contents

 Matthew is the Fair Lending Officer at Tri Counties Bank.
 Prior to working in banking, Matthew worked with nonprofits, including The International Rescue Committee, focusing on refugee placement and employment in the Sacramento area.
 In addition to serving Alchemist’s board, he serves on the Board of Trustees with NeighborWorks Sacramento.
 When not working, Matthew is riding his road bike, camping, playing board games, and visiting the many local playgrounds with his son.

-Anna is a Program Coordinator for the Center for Land-Based Learning in Woodland, focusing on workforce development in agriculture.
-Originally from Wisconsin, she holds a B.S. in Community & Nonprofit Leadership, Environmental Studies, and Spanish from UW-Madison.
-She previously worked in food service and served on the board of Three Gaits, a therapeutic horsemanship organization in Stoughton, WI.
+Anna is an Assistant Planner for the City of Lafayette, CA. Originally from Wisconsin, she holds a B.S. in Community & Nonprofit Leadership, Environmental Studies, and Spanish from UW-Madison.
+She previously worked at the Center for Land-Based Learning, in food service, and served on the board of Three Gaits, a therapeutic horsemanship organization in Stoughton, WI.
 In her free time, Anna enjoys hiking, gardening, bicycling, and spending time with her two dogs.

 Shawn Mainville, He/Him/His